uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 “This experience gives me great comfort.”[^72]

 The Pope’s statement of regret was significant to those who were present, and was reported widely in the media, but it is unclear what, if any, impact it had on Survivors, and their families and communities, who were not able to hear the Pope’s words themselves.
-Many Survivors raised the lack of a clear Catholic apology from the Vatican as evidence that the Catholic Church still has not come to terms with its own wrongdoing in residential<!--x-->
-schools, and has permitted many Catholic nuns and priests to maintain that the allegations against their colleagues are false.
+Many Survivors raised the lack of a clear Catholic apology from the Vatican as evidence that the Catholic Church still has not come to terms with its own wrongdoing in residential <!-- page 280 -->schools, and has permitted many Catholic nuns and priests to maintain that the allegations against their colleagues are false.
 A statement of regret that children were harmed in the schools is a far cry from a full and proper apology that takes responsibility for the harms that occurred.

 The Commission notes that in 2010, Pope Benedict XVI responded to the issue of the abuse of children in Ireland differently and more clearly when he issued a pastoral letter, a public statement that was distributed through the churches to all Catholics in Ireland.